CloudSkills/technical-writing-for-cloudskills-community/step8-convert-blog-for-devto.md

-# Introduction to dev.to
+# Converting a blog post for dev.to

 After your post has been published on CloudSkills.io , you'll want to upload it to dev.to as well.
+This will increase the reach of the post

+## Introduction

 Dev.to is another blogging platform that we create content on, in addition to CloudSkills.io.
 Dev.to has grown from a platform predominantly used for developers to collaborate and network on.
 The platform has organically grown to include subjects such as DevOps, IaC and Cloud Native, all of which are core CloudSkills subject areas.